scarpent/chesser/readme.md

   ~ nullable at first
   ~ could look at file create dates of json downloads to backfill original 1215
 - stats: simple stats page with past week and all time (since 3/20) numbers
-- fix button/click subvar nav
-  ~ left/right buttons not navigating when in subvar?
-  ~ clicking on subvar moves causes the board to first show mainline move and then the subvar, which is jarring
-- when going from review/variation to edit, scroll to edit board for that move? maybe if it's later than move 4, so most variations will start at the top

 - use reambiguated moves to check alts, too?
 - toggle show alt moves on board with a key, say "a" will show them only while holding, then restore other paint or clear